 Trauma Systems and SORTS; LUCAS in trauma – further discussion about the LUCAS and efficiency/utility for traumatic cardiac arrest.
 Dr. Bruun mentioned that conversations regarding LUCAS use in traumatic arrest in a few large metropolitan areas revealed that it was removed from their traumatic arrest protocols and instead focused on the use of whole blood.
 Again, more research is needed on this topic.

-DBEP; Capt Deere discussed the consideration of the inclusion of additional medications from the standing orders committee report into drug bag versus agency purchase.
+DBEP; Capt.
+Deere discussed the consideration of the inclusion of additional medications from the standing orders committee report into drug bag versus agency purchase.
 Reviewed medication shortages as submitted by Dr. Augustine.

 Community Paramedicine and Research; NTR